CaptainBertie/DroneGuide/docs/source/Electronics.rst

 .. tip:: Flight controllers are referred to as an FCs and Electronic Speed Controllers are referred to as ESCs.

-Your flight controller is the most key part of your drone and determines what other hardware you can use. **Investing in a solid flight controller is a good first step when building a drone.** O
+Your flight controller is the most key part of your drone and determines what other hardware you can use. **Investing in a solid flight controller is a good first step when building a drone.**

 .. important:: One final point to make is that Betaflight is the most well-documented and widely used configurator for drones, so buying a flight controller that is compatible with Betaflight is a must in my opinion.
 Most flight controllers are, so don't stress it.